kksharma2101/Learn-GenAI/readme.md

 - StructuredOutputParser: This parser is helps structured Json data from LLM responses based on predefined field Schemas.
 - PydanticOutputParser: This is a structured output parser in Langchain that uses Pydantic models to enforce schema validation when processing LLM responses.

+# Runnables
+- Runnables simplify the process of building, managing, and modifying complex workflows by providing a standardized way for different components to interact.